iPad 9 LTE Button Control Cable Replacement

 Step 64

-- Gently use the flat end of a spudger to nudge the volume buttons out from their spots in the back case.
+- Grab the flat end of your trusty spudger and gently nudge those volume buttons right out of their cozy spots in the rear case.
+A little push and they'll pop right out!

 Tools Used